Product Analytics Guide 2026

 Product analytics is the discipline of tracking how users interact with your product, then using that data to improve outcomes.
 Unlike web analytics (which focuses on traffic sources and page views), product analytics measures in-app events: feature usage, funnel completion, retention curves, and engagement patterns.

-For product managers, analytics answers the questions that matter most.
+For product managers, product analytics answers the questions that matter most.
 Are users activating?
 Which features drive retention?
 Where do people churn?
 Strong analytics practice turns gut feelings into evidence.
-Read our full guide to product analytics for a deep introduction.
+Read our full guide to what product analytics is for a deep introduction.

 The best product teams pair quantitative data with qualitative research.
 Numbers tell you what is happening.
 User interviews and session replays tell you why.
-Our Analytics Guide covers both sides.
+User segmentation lets you break those patterns down by cohort, plan tier, or behavior.
+Our Analytics Handbook covers both sides.

 Key Analytics Concepts